mcgilldinglab/scCross/README.md

 ## Key Capabilities

-1. Integrate more than three matched or unmatchd sinlge cell multi-omics datasets of totally different or partly same kinds of omics into one latent space which can be used in following downsteam analysis.
-The cell amount can be over 4 million.
+1. Combine more than three single-cell multi-omics datasets, whether they are matched or unmatched, into a unified latent space.
+This space can be used for downstream analysis, even when dealing with over 4 million cells of varying types.

-2. Cross generate abitary two kinds of single cell data in training set to each other.
-3. Simulate matched single cell muti-omics data of a special cellular status in arbitary kind of omics and arbitary amount.
+2. Generate cross-compatible single-cell data between two different types in the training set.

+3. Enhance single-cell omics data through self-improvement techniques.

+4. Simulate single-cell multi-omics data that match a specific cellular state, irrespective of the type and quantity of omics data involved.

-4. Find key genes precisely in comparing two kinds of cell clusters via in-silico pertubation.
+5. Accurately identify key genes by comparing two different cell clusters using in-silico perturbation methods.

-5. Effectively maintain genome changing when perturbating one omics and cross generating to to other omics.
+6. Maintain genomic integrity during omics perturbations and cross-generations effectively.

 ## Installation